Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients. As delicious as they are gorgeous!

 wild-rice-harvest-bowls-with-fig-balsamic-vinaigrette-iowagirleats-10

-By the way, I am totally digging these pre-shredded brussels sprouts for this dish.
-I find them to be too thick for salads with raw brussels sprouts, but they’re the perfect thickness for roasted dishes and save SO much prep time.
+By the way, I LOVE the convenience of pre-shredded brussels sprouts for this dish.
+I find them to be too thick for salads with raw brussels sprouts, but they’re the perfect thickness for roasted dishes and save so much prep time!

 wild-rice-harvest-bowls-with-fig-balsamic-vinaigrette-iowagirleats-09